 was born Oct 3, 1869 in Mauch Chunk, PA and died in 1936 in

-Street.
-Edgar Butler married Kathrine Perlot about 1902.
-Buried
+Edgar Butler married Kathryn Perlot about 1903.
+Both are buried in

 The photograph above shows Edgar Butler in his home

 at 271 S. Emerson St. in Denver CO.
 A larger view (which doesn't